 The area of a house is based on the external perimeter measurements of the dwelling.
-If you measure the internal area of the rooms and total these to find the area to insure, you may end up with a $10-15\,\%$ smaller area than your house actually is.
-This means you could end up with a $170-180\,$ sq metre house replacing your 200 sq metre dwelling
+If you measure the internal area of the rooms and total these to find the area to insure, you may end up with a 10-15% smaller area than your house actually is.
+This means you could end up with a 170-180 sq metre house replacing your 200 sq metre dwelling.

 If you have commissioned a valuation of your property you will often find the total floor area included in the valuation report.
 When asking for a valuation, make sure the valuer knows you will be relying on the area measurements for insurance purposes.
-It is best not to rely on the Quotable Value floor area measurement.
+It is best not to rely on the floor area measurement on a third-party property website.
 Experience has shown this can sometimes be wrong.